kgdunn/pid-book/univariate-review/univariate-review.rst

 The sample variance from each system was :math:`s_A^2 = 6.81^2` and :math:`s_B^2 = 6.70^2`, and in this case it happened that :math:`n_A = n_B = 10`, although the sample sizes do not necessarily have to be the same.

-If the variances are comparable (there is a test for that, see below), then we can calculate a pooled variance, :math:`s_P^2`, which is a weighted sum of the sampled variances:
+If the variances are comparable (there is a :ref:`test for that below <univariate-pooled-variance>`), then we can calculate a pooled variance, :math:`s_P^2`, which is a weighted sum of the sampled variances:

 .. math::
 	:label: pooled-variance